umutto/umutto.github.io-deprecated/_posts/2018-06-29-hill-climbing-irl.md

 ### Gradient Descent with Momentum

 This is similar to gradient descent with extra inspiration from momentum in physics.
-Intuitively it makes a lot of sense, if a boll is rolling towards a direction for a while, it should go faster on the next step.
+Intuitively it makes a lot of sense, if a ball is rolling towards a direction for a while, it should go faster on the next step.

 ```python
     # velocity, starts from zero and kept (with some constant mu) from an earlier update